package-for-laravel/new-project/readme.md

 ## Development Notes

-For these, you can run `bin/dev/artisan` or `bin/dev/composer` if you're using the Docker configuration.
+For these, you can run `bin/dev/artisan`, `bin/dev/composer` and `bin/dev/npm` if you're using the Docker configuration.

 **Unit Testing**